-Futures Markets function as a tool for producers, traders and manufactures to protect themselves from price fluctuation – hedging.
+Futures Markets is a hedging tool for producers, traders and manufactures to protect themselves from price fluctuation.

 HEDGING EXAMPLE: SUGAR TRADER

 A trader is willing to buy 5 000 tonnes sugar to sell it to a manufacturer six months from now.
 The trader considers current prices of 300$/tonne as a good price and wishes to secure this price.
 To that purpose he buys a futures contract for 5 000 tonnes sugar at the current price of 1,500,000$.

 Six months later when the trader has to buy 5 000 tonnes sugar physically to deliver it to the manufacturer, prices have increased to 350$/tonne.
 The trader has to pay 50$/tonne more, or 1,750,000$ in total instead of 1,500,000$.
 However, he is able to offset the price increase by selling his future contract bought six months before at 1,500,000$, which is now worth 1,750,000$.
 By hedging on the futures market, the trader has offset the price increase.